-The purpose of this statement is to address ethical considerations and advocate for strategies around 'workplace shielding' for clinically vulnerable anesthesiologists and healthcare teams providing clinical care during a pandemic.
+The purpose of this statement is to address ethical considerations and advocate for strategies around 'workplace shielding' for clinically vulnerable physicians and healthcare teams providing clinical care during a pandemic.1 The Canadian Anesthesiologists' Society (CAS) along with the Canadian Medical Association (CMA) jointly endorse this position statement for individual physicians, physician organizations, governments, policy makers and stakeholders to consider.
+Although many of the principles and concepts could readily be applied to other health care workers and physicians, the focus of this paper will be on anesthesiologists.
 The coronavirus disease (COVID-19) pandemic has presented us with many challenges including putting frontline health care workers (HCWs) in harm's way as they provide care.
 Shielding refers to the extra level of precaution that can be followed by persons deemed "extremely clinically vulnerable" to infection from severe acute respiratory syndrome coronavirus (SARS-CoV-2), with protective measures applying to at-risk individuals and to those living with them.
 'Shielding by proxy' HCWs are those shielding to protect another adult or child within their own household.
 'Extremely clinically vulnerable' HCWs are those who have a specific set of conditions that elevate their risk for severe illness or death if they develop COVID-19.